 If you’re not really into tutorials, and you just want some ideas on cute easy things to draw, try any of these.

 Don’t underestimate how fun stick figures can be.
 You can vicariously enjoy their shenanigans (whatever you get them into) without having to draw more detailed human shapes.

 You don’t even need to draw a straight line for this.
 How many landscapes have you seen that are perfectly flat, anyway?

-Draw a slightly wavy line for the foreground; add some steeper curves further up to create hills for your background (or jagged triangular peaks for mountains), add some basic trees, clouds, etc.
+Draw a line for the foreground; add some steeper curves further up to create hills for your background (or jagged triangular peaks for mountains), add some basic trees, clouds, etc.

 Or maybe you want the ocean in your background, with a boat drifting on the water.
 Think of a place where you’d love to hike, camp, or have a picnic, and draw that.

 This could be the face of a person, an animal, or something else.

 You’re not going for realistic, here, so don’t worry if the final product doesn’t resemble the character you were thinking of.
 You can also exaggerate certain features to create a caricature.

 4. Outlines of Animals, Faces, Human Shapes

 Start with a basic outline of whatever is on your mind and try to capture the main features.